hkuske/Sugar7_Exch_FirstLastName_button/README.md

 # Sugar7_Exch_FirstLastName_button
-Sugar 7 code exaample to add a button to Contacts record view to exchange firstname and lastname of a contacts by one click
+Sugar 7 code example to add a button to Contacts record view to exchange firstname and lastname of a contacts by one click